Oops! You must enter a search term greater than 3 characters.

 IBSA staff, volunteers, and interns engage in a variety of efforts to promote and support job training, employment counseling and entrepreneurial activities, particularly, activities for youth and low-income adults.
 We provide services that assist people in their transition off welfare.
 Clients are referred by government agencies through agreements for employment & microenterprise counseling, retention and support services.
 IBSA additionally provide related services to first-time juvenile offenders referred by the County Court Services to complete community service as required by a judicial officer of the courts.

-Over 80% of all referred clients met their goals and objectives in a satisfactory manner.
+Over 80% of all referred to our agency meet their goals and objectives in a satisfactory manner.

 Invite friends and colleagues to share their experiences with this nonprofit